-The processing time threshold is set for a package.
-We exclude artifacts that predate the creation time of a Github repository of changes (>1000 different files).
+After checking the differences between the number of different files and code lines between source and package repositories (Figure 4), we observed that 66 artifacts featured a huge number of changes (>1000 different files).
 We manually analyzed those artifacts and found that the explanation lies in 'developers moving stuff around' across repositories, making it close to impossible to identify source code repositories by automatic means.
 The example in Figure 2 requires one to actually read the documentation.